 Pathophysiology – Understanding Why People Get CAPS

-To understand the basis for chronic abdominal pain syndrome it is helpful to understand how the body experiences pain.
+To understand the basis for Centrally mediated abdominal pain syndrome it is helpful to understand how the body experiences pain.
 Nerve impulses travel from the abdomen to the spinal cord, and then to various areas of the brain.

 There are many different areas of the brain involved in the sensation of abdominal pain.
 One of these connected areas is concerned with the location and intensity of the pain, while another connected area is concerned with memories or emotions.
 Because of this interconnection, the perception of pain can be affected by emotions or life experiences.